Oregon Sports Betting – Bet On Sports Legally In OR

 What is the Legal Minimum Sports Betting Age in Oregon?

 Oregon residents are allowed to bet at age 18.
 However, some casinos that serve alcohol or offer a video lottery only permit adults 21 years or older.
+Offshore sites will accept OR residents at 18 and up.

 Who Regulates Sports Betting in Oregon?